rostislav-matveev/FvwmPy/README.md

   delete an infostore variable, whose name contains underscore.

 Access methods for both FVWM variables and infostore variables work reliably independently of the state of the packet queue.
-So you may have some stale packets in the queue and still get the values.
+So you can have some stale packets in the queue and still get the correct values.

 Note that each access attempt results in communication with FVWM, so it is better access once and store values, if needed.